AttilaSATAN/sack/README.md

 # webpack-jest-es6-sass-angularjs-seed

-A blueprint for developing modern Angular.js applications.
+A blueprint for developing modern AngularJS applications.

 ### It Contains